How does your company respond to an internal emergency?

 Full-Scale

-Beginning an Exercise Program
+Beginning An Exercise Program

-Start initially with an Orientation exercise.
-Develop a straightforward narrative from your risk portfolio, and then walk the team through the narrative.
-Prepare some questions that require them to reference their plan, which allows them to “learn it again.”
+Start with an Orientation exercise and the team plans.
+Develop a straightforward narrative from your risk portfolio, then walk the team through it.
+Prepare questions that require them to reference their plan, helping them “learn it again.”
 Sample questions may include: “Based on this situation, what would be your first response?”
 “How does your team come together to assess the problem?”
-“Where do you meet, who is in charge, and who communicates with who?”
-Next, move your team into Tabletop exercises, which continue to challenge and mature the learner.
-Progress to a Functional exercise, which is more realistic, requiring the teams to do everything they would normally do to solve the situation (albeit in a conference room).
-Finally, coordinate a Full-Scale exercise, which ties it all together: a realistic experience, and the requirement that the team actually perform the skills in the “outside world.”
+“Where do you meet, who is in charge, and who communicates with whom?”

 One Final Word

 The best program in the world requires one critical thing to remain vital and current – maintenance.
-You must maintain your procedures, your plans, and your training and exercise program.
-The bad news is that you’re never done.
+You must maintain your procedures, plans, and training and exercise program.
+The good and bad news is that you’re never done.
 This is an ongoing activity.
 But the good news is that the rewards are great!
-With this type of program you get a company team that can respond to the likely emergencies in your area with an effective, clear, and coordinated response.
-Think about it – what else would you want?
+With this type of program, you get a company team that can respond to the likely emergencies in your area with an effective, clear, and coordinated response.

 1 Emergency Management Exercises: From Response to Recovery – Everything you need to know to design a great exercise, Regina Phelps, Chandi Media, September 2010.